ess-dive-workspace/essdive-water-soil-sed-chem/README.md

   5. **Save** all templates as CSV files and **upload to ESS-DIVE** as dataset

 ## Updates in v1.0.1
 In March 2025, a patch version of the Water-Soil-Sediment Chemistry reporting format was made to improve the overall experience with the associated reporting format documentation.
-Additionally, the standard reporting format keyword and standard term was included witin the instructions.md file.
+Additionally, the standard reporting format keyword and standard term were added to the instructions.md file.

 ## How to contribute